You Can Grab 'Yu Yu Hakusho' Season 1 For Free Right Now

 Videos by ComicBook.com

-The first season of the series contains the first 28 episodes which takes the series from its premiere episode in which Yusuke dies, his rebirth as a Spirit Detective, his first missions as a Spirit Detective, his trip to the Demon World, and brings it all the way to the first match of the Dark Tournament.
+Season 1 of the series includes the first 28 episodes.
+This takes fans from Yusuke’s eath, rebirth as a Spirit Detective, first mission where he “meets” Hiei and Kurama, journey to the Demon World, and all the way until the first match of the Dark Tournament in which Kuwabara takes on the rambunctious Rinku.

-These 28 episodes are a good gauge of whether or not you will enjoy the full series if you have yet to see it as it runs the gamut of the kinds of actions and tones that are present throughout the rest of the series.
-It’s especially notable for teasing the Dark Tournament, which is the fan-favorite arc of the series.
+Fans often fondly remember the first season of the series for its hook more than anything.
+It’s rare for a series to begin with the main character’s death, let alone find a good way to raise the stakes but series creator Yoshihiro Togashi was up to the task.
+Yu Yu Hakusho often impressed fans by constantly raising the bar each arc, and it’s why fans of the series are still in love with it to this day.

 Yu Yu Hakusho was originally created by Yoshihiro Togashi for Shueisha’s Weekly Shonen Jump magazine in 1990.
 The story follows Yusuke Urameshi, a teenage delinquent who loses his life when he is hit by a car trying to save a child’s life.
 After passing a series of tests, Yusuke is allowed to return to the living world but with a few caveats.
 With the gained ability to see spirits and demons, Yusuke is given the title of “Underworld Detective” and must solve various cases of spirits running amok in the living world.